 It does not apply to outstanding matters from previous freeholding deeds and land management agreements, and does not apply retrospectively to leases that have been terminated or shacks that have already been demolished.

-Draft amendments have also been proposed for four park management plans (Coorong National Park, Innes National Park, Little Dip Conservation Park and the Parks of the Coffin Bay Area) to allow the retention of shacks in those parks.
+Draft amendments have been proposed for four park management plans, including Coorong National Park, Innes National Park, Little Dip Conservation Park and the Parks of the Coffin Bay Area, to allow the retention of shacks in those parks.

-The consultation period will close at 5pm on Friday 28 February 2020 and feedback received will inform the final draft park management plan amendments.
+The consultation period closed on Friday 28 February 2020 and feedback received will inform the final draft park management plan amendments.

 Since the Retaining Shacks Project commenced in April 2018: